Sarah Marie Wilbur

 Faculty Network Member of the Duke Institute for Brain Sciences

-Prior to landing at Duke, Sarah served as the final Mellon Postdoctoral Fellow in Dance Studies and the Humanities at Brown University (2016-2018), where she developed coursework for undergraduate and graduate students highlighting dance as a vital topic, theory, and method of knowledge production across areas of humanistic inquiry.
+Prior to landing at Duke, she served as the Mellon Postdoctoral Fellow in Dance Studies and the Humanities at Brown University.

 Education & Training